ConnorClancy/MIPS_Processor/README.md

 # MIPS_Processor
-8 Bit MIPS processor made in Logisim which takes hexadecimal converted assembly code as input and produces a hexadecimal output into memory
+8-Bit MIPS processor made in [Logisim](http://www.cburch.com/logisim/) which takes hexadecimal converted assembly code as input into the Instruction Memory and produces a hexadecimal output into Data Memory.